temporalio/cli/temporalcli/commandsmd/commands.md

 * `--archived` (bool) - If set, will only query and list archived workflows instead of regular workflows.
 * `--limit` (int) - Limit the number of items to print.

-### temporal workflow query: Query a Workflow Execution.
+### temporal workflow query: Query a Workflow Execution

 The `temporal workflow query` command is used to [Query](/concepts/what-is-a-query) a [Workflow Execution](/concepts/what-is-a-workflow-execution)